MagnusS/minimalbf/README.md

 Short summary:

 The minimal Bloom filter has a 50% false positive probability, but by changing the number of padding bits, the actual items that collide (produce false positives) can be varied.
 This allows us to create a pipeline of minimal Bloom filters that each have a 50% false positive probability, but when combined results in a much lower false positive probability.
 The positive probability of the pipeline can be dynamically adapted without requiring additional hash functions.
-This makes it useful for set reconciliation in computer networks where minimal Bloom filters can be exchanged until synchronizing sets are equal.
+This makes it useful for set reconciliation in computer networks where minimal Bloom filters can be exchanged until the sets are equal.